rticommunity/rticonnextdds-connector-py/docs/configuration.rst

 A domain participant joins a domain and contains publishers and subscribers, which contain data writers and data readers, respectively.

-Each :class:`Connector` instance created by your application is associated to a *<domain_participant>*, as explained in :ref:`Loading a Connector`.
+Each :class:`Connector` instance created by your application is associated with a *<domain_participant>*, as explained in :ref:`Loading a Connector`.

-Data writers and data readers are associated to a domain participant and to a topic.
+Data writers and data readers are associated with a domain participant and to a topic.
 In *Connector*, each *<data_writer>* tag defines an :class:`Output`, as described in :ref:`Writing data (Output)`; and each *<data_reader>* tag defines an :class:`Input`, as described in :ref:`Reading data (Input)`.